 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Punta del Este is February, with an average of 8.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on February 15.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Punta del Este experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Punta del Este.
 The month with the most rain in Punta del Este is April, with an average rainfall of 4.3 inches.

 The month with the least rain in Punta del Este is December, with an average rainfall of 3.0 inches.

 Average Monthly Rainfall in Punta del Este

 The length of the day in Punta del Este varies significantly over the course of the year.
 In 2022, the shortest day is June 21, with 9 hours, 48 minutes of daylight; the longest day is December 21, with 14 hours, 31 minutes of daylight.

 Hours of Daylight and Twilight in Punta del Este